o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

       - Enum
     * **enumValues**: A list of names defining the possible values for an "Enum" type property.
     * **enumIsUv**: Set to `true` for an "Enum" type property to use the UV names from [`uvNameMap`](#uvnamemap) as the possible enum values.
     * **defaultValue**: The default value to use for this property.
+The value must be specified using the appropriate data type according to its standard JSON serialization, see [JSON Serialization of O3DE Data Types](/docs/user-guide/programming/serialization/json-data-types).
 If no default is provided, then the default will be false, 0, or empty according to the data type.
     * **min**: The minimum value for this property, used to configure the range of sliders or similar UI widgets.
     * **max**: The maximum value for this property, used to configure the range of sliders or similar UI widgets.
     * **softMin**: Similar to `min`, but the user can manually entry a smaller value.